Monday’s high school roundup: Thornton Academy cruises to 45-0 win over Sanford

 Connor Johnson made it 13-0 with a 10-yard run on the first play of the second quarter.
 Then, after an interception by Colby McCormack, Edwards went in from the 4 for a 19-0 halftime lead.

-Noble quarterback Jameer Rose cut into the deficit with a long touchdown run on the opening drive of the third quarter.
+Noble quarterback Jamier Rose cut into the deficit with a 66-yard touchdown run on the first play of the third quarter.
 But Edwards answered with a 9-yard TD run, then threw a 12-yard scoring pass to Emmett St. Pierre.

 Johnson (18 yards) and Ben Augustino (21 yards) added touchdown runs in the fourth quarter.